B.A., University of Houston; M.A., Ph.D., Indiana University

 Assistant Professor of Africana Studies

 Historian with training in Africa and the African Diaspora with research in the history of medicine, gender, pharmaceuticals, drug policy, and entrepreneurship.

-My classes in the Africana Studies Department are interdisciplinary and transnational and include Health, Medical Professionals, and the Body; Women in the Civil Rights Movement; Francophone Africa; History of West Africa; and Introduction to the Black Experience (African Diaspora).
-In class, I stimulate student interest through the use of primary sources, discussion, secondary materials, and digital media while highlighting broader historical and contemporary connections.
+Patterson teaches classes in the Africana Studies Department that are interdisciplinary and transnational and include Health, Medical Professionals, and the Body, Francophone Africa, Women in the Civil Rights Movement, History of West Africa, and Introduction to the Black Experience (African Diaspora).

 She has provided cultural and trade expertise to corporations, NGOs, and government agencies while working and living in Washington, DC and West Africa.
 While working at the Dakar Embassy, she advised businesses and foreign governments on trade, public relations and humanitarian concerns and reported on women's economic activity in rural and urban Senegal.

 She also helped to coordinate the U.S. Secretary of Transportation's Open Skies Summit in Senegal.

 She holds a Ph.D. in African history and studies from Indiana University at Bloomington.
 She has received fellowships from Fulbright IIE, the Woodrow Wilson Center, Princeton University, the American Historical Association, the West African Research Association (WARA) and the Institute for the Medical Humanities at the University of Texas Medical Branch (UTMB).
 She is also active in a number of professional associations including the American Historical Association, the African Studies Association, and Health and Medicine Coordinate Organization of the African Studies Association.